Yes, it is possible to remove office politics from your workplace decisions

 Go confidently with data

 Change is hard.
 Inevitably, people will complain about the work you’re doing to create better spaces.
 But in this era of unpredictability, adapting an interactive mindset and workplace strategy are crucial.
+The most effective way to remove office politics from your workplace decision is through evidence.

 Measuring how people use our space arms you with that evidence.